 Applications for projects in the field of meteoritics are accepted from potential supervisors at institutions of higher education in Europe (the EU and associated countries) or associated with a named institution in Europe.
 The connection of the proposed project to meteoritics must be clear.

-Bursaries are paid at the rate of £180 per week (£190 in London), intended to be passed in its entirety to the undergraduate.
+Bursaries are paid at the rate of £250 per week, intended to be passed in its entirety to the student.
 Bursaries are not taxable in the UK, nor is National Insurance payable.
 Please note we will not pay instrument charges, bench fees, overheads, FEC, travel to work (except possibly field work, where this is necessary for the project) or any other charges except those that are directly associated with the project work, if we accept the case made to do so.

-Applications must include a one page outline of the project and, on a second page, its budget (converted to pounds sterling – we can however pay in euros).
+Applications must include a one-page outline of the project and, on a second page, its budget (converted to pounds sterling – we can however pay in euros).

 Applications should be submitted (by letter or e-mail) to:

-Dr Caroline Smith (Secretary, Paneth Trust)
+Dr Natasha Almeida (Secretary, Paneth Trust)

 Natural History Museum

-London SW7 5BD, UK
+London SW7 5BD